Ethena New York Sexual Harassment Training Course Primer

 What is Hostile Work Environment or Quid Pro Quo harassment?
 Read more on our Sexual Harassment 101 Page.

-How to Report Sexual Harassment in New York
+How to report sexual harassment in New York

-If you have witnessed or experienced sexual harassment, inform a manager, human resources, or the equal employment opportunity officer at your workplace as soon as possible.
+If you’ve witnessed or experienced sexual harassment, inform a manager, human resources, or the equal employment opportunity officer at your workplace as soon as possible.
 You can also report sexual harassment to the NYC Commission on Human Rights.
 Call the NYC Commission on Human Rights at 718–722–3131 or visit NYC.gov/HumanRights to learn how to file a complaint or report discrimination.

-Note: You can file a complaint anonymously!
+Remember: you can file a complaint anonymously.

 Interested in training your Delaware team to prevent sexual harassment in the workplace?
 Request a demo today to learn about Ethena’s unique approach and dynamic content.